 Tinnitus treatment and management methods vary.
 Talk to the audiologists at Treble Health to find the technique that works best for you.

-• Tinnitus retraining therapy: Even though tinnitus retraining therapy (TRT) doesn’t cure tinnitus, this method uses sound therapy and counseling to help you get used to the perception of tinnitus.
+- Tinnitus Retraining Therapy: Although there is no cure for tinnitus, Tinnitus Retraining Therapy (TRT) uses sound therapy and counseling to help you get used to the perception of tinnitus.
 This technique is good for reducing the stress and emotional aspects of tinnitus.

-Tips For Cancer Survivors To Prevent Further Hearing Loss And Tinnitus
+Tips To Prevent Further Hearing Loss And Tinnitus

 If your cancer journey has left you with changes in your hearing, be sure to protect your ear from further harm.